mongodb/docs-sample-apps/server/java-spring/src/test/java/com/mongodb/samplemflix/integration/README.md

 1. The Atlas Search index is created correctly
 2. The index becomes ready for use (using polling)
-3. The `searchByPlot` endpoint returns correct results
+3. The `/search` endpoint returns correct results
 4. Pagination works correctly
 5. Empty results are handled properly